 Of insurers and drones

 Of course, insurance applications of these devices is what we are mostly interested in.
 Many analysts see drones as another important technology for the insurance industry.
 According to PwC, drones are the future of claims adjustment.
 I strongly agree with this forecast, at the same time broadening its scope to underwriting and periodic inspections of industrial sites, large warehouses, residential homes or crops.
-Precise photography and filming of objects from different heights, close-ups and shots from difficult-to-access places is what insurers primarily have in minds.
+Precise photography and filming of objects from different heights, close-ups and shots from difficult-to-access places are what insurers primarily have in minds.

 One of the first insurance companies that examined the suitability of drones as early as in 2013 was Concordia.
-Next were the big guns: AIG, Liberty Mutual, State Farm and People's Insurance Company of China, then joined by Travelers (The drones are flying at Travelers), Hartford (Drones taking off in insurance industry), and Erie Insurance (Erie Insurance sends in the drones).
+Next were the big guns: AIG, Liberty Mutual, State Farm and People's Insurance Company of China, then joined by Travelers (The drones are flying at Travelers), Hartford (Drones taking off in the insurance industry), and Erie Insurance (Erie Insurance sends in the drones).
 More examples can be found on the CB Insights blog (How Insurers are racing to adopt drones in one chart).

 As you can see, the interest in this technology is spiking.
 The said PwC has already calculated that the potential for drones in the insurance sector equals $ 6.8 billion.
 The consultancy created a drone-focused Competence Center in Warsaw.
 It did not happen by accident: according to the Civil Aviation Authority, Poland is one of the countries where the drone market is growing at the fastest pace.
 In addition, we are one of the more significant manufacturers of these devices in the world, with brand names like FlyTech UAV, Novelty RPAS, Dronlab, Eurotech, Trigger Composites or WB Electronics all of a Polish descent.